 Duxtop’s Professional Stainless Steel 17 Piece Set

-- May discolor when exposed to high heat
+- Can discolor if exposed to a higher heat source

 Duxtop Whole-Clad Tri-Ply Stainless Steel Induction Ready Premium Cookware 10-Pc Set